“But yeah,” people confess to me, “I’m not an artist.”

 “When will you be?”
 I wonder.

-When a bespectacled collector places a red sticker next to your name?
-When the canvas starts mattering more to you than sleeping and eating regularly?
-Does every creator have to bleed out fingers and drown in tears to arrive at a place worth sharing with others?
+When collectors place red stickers next to your name?
+When the canvas matters more to you than sleeping and eating?
+Does every creator have to bleed out their fingers to arrive at a place worth sharing with others?

-We’ve all got more in common with each other than we’re letting on.
-Perhaps if more of us were calling ourselves the same thing on the outside as what we’ve been calling ourselves on the inside, it would start feeling more like a community than a crowd.
+We’ve got more in common with each other than we’re letting on.
+If more of us were calling ourselves on the outside what we’ve been calling ourselves on the inside, it would start feeling more like a community than a crowd.